A Transient Thermal Model

 Fewer problems of this sort are seen in thermal models that use low-order elements such as 4-node tet elements and 8-node brick elements.
 Related structural FEA models of the same geometry can use high-order structural elements, and recent versions of Ansys Mechanical Workbench, such as v14.0, can map temperatures between the non-matching meshes.
 There are a number of user-set controls for how the mapping is performed.

 Difficulties in thermal responses will still be occasionally seen with low-order thermal elements.
-The use of layers of elements that are thin at exterior surfaces can be used in attempts to address this (reducing the Biot number).
-The difficulty may also sometimes be seen in thermal elements that have different convective loads on two faces of one element.
+The use of layers of elements that are thin at exterior surfaces can be used in attempts to address this (reducing the Biot number) in transient thermal.
+The difficulty may also sometimes be seen in thermal elements that have different convective or convection loads on two faces of one element.
 Work-around methods could include small elements on edges, or a small strip on one side of an edge with no convective load applied.

-The Ansys Mechanical APDL interface has mapping methods for temperatures using the BFINT command.
+The Ansys Mechanical APDL interface has mapping methods for each convection loads and temperatures using the BFINT command.
 The mapping methods available in the most recent Workbench Mechanical interface are more advanced, and offer higher success rates for mapping between non-matching meshes.
 In this way, many non-physical thermal response difficulties can be avoided, while still performing related structural analyses with high-order elements.

 - For guidance on Pre-Stressed Modal Analysis Linked to Nonlinear Static Analysis

 - For support on Compiling and Loading User Defined Functions (UDFs)